Rai321han/OOP-JavaScript-/Starting Concepts/Prototype Chaining.md

 - display: function () { ... }
 ```

-In this approach, each user object has its own copy of the `display` function.
+> :warning: **Warning:** In this approach, each user object has its own copy of the `display` function.
 This leads to inefficient memory usage, especially when creating many user objects.

 ## Creating Users with `Object.create()`